RP

 Watch for

-Move on when this stage matches the instruction: heat olive oil in a large skillet over medium-high heat.
+Move on after this instruction is complete: heat olive oil in a large skillet over medium-high heat.

 Finish phase